ivelin/cyberhud/README.md

-# cyberhud
+# CyberHUD
-Prototyping Heads Up Display  on the windshield of Cybertruck
+Prototyping Heads Up Display for the windshield of Cybertruck

 Based on a cybertruck [community discussion](https://www.cybertruckownersclub.com/forum/threads/heads-up-display.20073/post-385728)

-# Wish List
+# Wish list

 Some of the initial list of desirable features shared by cybertruck drivers:
 - Improve convenience and danger of running out of battery by showing low battery warning (Below 20%, 10%, 5%).
 Currently batttery level is shown on main screen on a small icon at the top.
 It is possible to miss if driver is exclusively focused on the road especially in peak traffic environment.